International Mesothelioma Conference Raises Hope for Better Treatment

 Instead of the shotgun approach of giving the same chemotherapy for every single mesothelioma patient, let’s find a chemotherapy that targets a specific gene, and only give it to the patient whose tumor expresses that particular gene.
 It will produce more of a lock-and-key approach to treatment.

-Genetic analysis would bring an almost tailor-made therapy for that specific type of mesothelioma.
+Genetic analysis could bring an almost tailor-made therapy for that specific type of mesothelioma.

 If you know the cancer will not respond to one particular type of chemotherapy, you avoid it and its side effects.
 Knowing the genetic makeup of the tumor, you will also predict which therapies likely will work or not.

-Targeted therapy often comes in a pill that homes in on specific genetic mutations on the cancer.
+Targeted therapy often comes in a pill that targets specific genetic mutations in the tumor.
 One example of targeted therapy is a study we are offering at Moffitt Cancer Center in Tampa.
 The study involves a new drug being used for mesothelioma patients who already received at least four cycles of standard chemotherapy.

 Better identification of genetic characteristics will lead to improved, more novel approaches to therapy, including immunotherapy and targeted therapy.